abdul-09/Auto-join-bot/README.md

    `python main.py`

 3. Log in by providing your credentials when prompted and then let it run!
+  - N/B - After providing your credentials at the terminal go to webpage
+        - then go back to terminal and choose action

 ## Developer Notes
 - You can adjust click limits and keywords in `config.py`